Your submission should follow our general guidelines. Please follow

 sources, such as the example below, and calculate the unknown node values.

-Display your results in a TextArea and use a MenuBar as in the previous assignment.
+Display your results in a TextArea and use a MenuBar with File options to select

 Format your node variables to distinguish voltages from currents.
 In the example,